exploring self-realization, sacred personhood, and full humanity

 You are looking to someone [a mate] to give you that which can only come to you in the state of surrender.
 The ego uses that person as a substitute to avoid having to surrender.
 The ego singles someone out and makes them special.
 It uses that person to cover up the constant underlying feeling of discontent, of “not enough,” of anger and hate, which are closely related.
 These are facets of an underlying deep seated feeling in human beings that is inseparable from the egoic state.

 When the ego singles something out and says “I love” this or that, it’s an unconscious attempt to cover up or remove the deep-seated feelings that always accompany the ego: the discontent, the unhappiness, the sense of insufficiency that is so familiar.
 For a little while, the illusion actually works.
 Then inevitably, at some point, the person you singled out, or made special in your eyes, fails to function as a cover up for your pain, hate, discontent or unhappiness which all have their origin in that sense of insufficiency and incompleteness.
 Then, out comes the feeling that was covered up, and it gets projected onto the person that had been singled out and made special - who you thought would ultimately “save you.”
 Suddenly love turns to hate.
 The ego doesn’t realize that the hatred is a projection of the universal pain that you feel inside.
-The ego believes that this person is causing the pain.
+The ego believes that the mate is causing the pain.
 It doesn’t realize that the pain is the universal feeling of not being connected with the deeper level of your being - not being at one with yourself.

 The object of love is interchangeable, as interchangeable as the object of egoic wanting.
 Some people go through many relationships.
 They fall in love and out of love many times.
-They love a person for a while until it doesn’t work anymore, because no person can permanently cover up that pain.
+They love a person for a while until it doesn’t work anymore, because no person can permanently cover up one's pain.

 Only surrender can give you what you were looking for in the object of your love.
 The ego says surrender is not necessary because I love this person.
-It’s an unconscious process of course.
+It’s an unconscious process, of course.
 The moment you accept completely what is, something inside you emerges that had been covered up by egoic wanting.
 It is an innate, indwelling peace, stillness, aliveness.
-It is the unconditioned, who you are in your essence.
+It is the unconditioned "true self," who you are in your essence.
 It is what you had been looking for in the love object.
-It is yourself.
 When that happens, a completely different kind of love is present which is not subject to love / hate.
 It doesn’t single out one thing or person as special.
-It’s absurd to even use the same word for it.
+It’s absurd to even use the same word "love" for it.
 Now it can happen that even in a normal love / hate relationship, occasionally, you enter the state of surrender.
 Temporarily, briefly, it happens: you experience a deeper universal love and a complete acceptance that can sometimes shine through, even in an otherwise egoic relationship.
 If surrender is not sustained, however, it gets covered up again with the old egoic patterns.
 So, I’m not saying that the deeper, true love cannot be present occasionally, even in a normal love / hate relationship.
 But it is rare and usually short-lived.

 Whenever you accept what is, something deeper emerges than what is.
 So, you can be trapped in the most painful dilemma, external or internal, the most painful feelings or situation, and the moment you accept what is, you go beyond it, you transcend it.
 Even if you feel hatred, the moment you accept that this is what you feel, you transcend it.
 It may still be there, but suddenly you are at a deeper place where it doesn’t matter that much anymore.